qingstor/qsctl/README.md

 - `presign`: Get the pre-signed URL by given object key.
 - `rb`: Delete a bucket.
 - `rm`: Remove remote object(s).
+- `shell`: start an interactive shell of qsctl.
 - `stat`: Stat a remote object.
 - `sync`: Sync between local directory and QS-Directory.
 - `tee`: Tee from stdin to a remote object.
 (NOTICE: qsctl will not tee the content to stdout like linux tee command does.)